sobolev-alexey/bookstore/server/README.md

 **POST /api/payment**<br/>
 * Receives a payment object used to create payment intent with Stripe.
 * Requires a valid **Stripe Secret Key** to be present in the `.env` file.
-* In case the request is successful, a status 200 with client secred body is responded
+* In case the request is successful, a status 200 with client secret body is responded

 **POST /api/order**<br/>
 * Receives an order object and adds it to the database.